cmi-dair/csm-offline-computation/README.md

   right_hemispheric_filename.gii
 ```

 Replace /path/to/your/input and /path/to/your/output with the paths to your input and output directories, respectively.
 For an up-to-date usage, including all possible parameters, see `docker run cmidair/interspeciesmap -h`.
+Note that the gifti surfaces have to match the 10k FS-LR surfaces used in the Cross Species Mapper.

 ### Decoding from Neuroquery Terms